aws/aws-cdk/packages/@aws-cdk/aws-dynamodb/README.md

 `@aws-cdk/aws-lambda-event-source.DynamoEventSource` on the imported table), you *must* use the `Table.fromTableAttributes` method and the `tableStreamArn` property *must* be populated.

-To grant permissions for indexes with imported tables, `grantIndexPermissions` property or indexes of the importing tables must be provided.
+In order to grant permissions to indexes on imported tables you can either set `grantIndexPermissions` to `true`, or you can provide the indexes via the `globalIndexes` or `localIndexes` properties.
+This will enable `grant*` methods to also grant permissions to *all* table indexes.

 ## Keys